edmundhung/conform/docs/commands.md

 ## Triggering a command

-Sometimes, it could be useful to trigger a command without requiring the users to click on the command button.
-We can do this by capturing the button element with `useRef` and trigger the command with `.click()`
+Sometimes, it could be useful to trigger a command without requiring users to click on the command button.
+We can do this by capturing the button element with `useRef` and triggering the command with `.click()`

 ```tsx
 import { useForm, useFieldList, conform, list } from '@conform-to/react';